2b-t/docker-realtime/doc/PreemptRt.md

   $ sudo dpkg -r linux-image-${PREEMPT_RT_VER_FULL}
   ```

   The advantage of the Debian package is that you can distribute and remove it more easily than the direct installation.
+The generation of the debug version might take much longer than the release version.
+Just be patient!

 - Alternatively you can build and **install it directly** without creating a Debian package first